collective live+work spaces

 What is an access pass?

 Keys and the member register are electronic.
 Everyone at a property must check in and out to ensure safety and security.
 A pass can be issued as a contactless card, pass on your RFID-phone, and/or as an app.
 You must keep one of these with you when leaving the property.
 The app will check you in and out automatically, otherwise you must touch your phone or card at the door when arriving or leaving.
+Some satellite properties may not employ door access, only using a register.

 Is there a membership fee?

-For shareholders, none.
+None.
 If you use your time allocation, you contribute to the costs when you do.
 If you fail to use your time, no payment is due as the society will instead attempt to rent unused time, which also contributes to the community fund — so you should make and vote on proposals to use it!

 What do the monthly expenses that member-shareholders pay include?